No. 9 Duke beats Syracuse 97-88; Carey another double-double

 No. 9 Duke beats Syracuse 97-88; Carey another double-doubleSyracuse guard Joseph Girard III wears sneakers in honor of the late Kobe Bryant before an NCAA college basketball game against Duke in Syracuse, N.Y., Saturday, Feb.
 1, 2020.
 (AP Photo/Adrian Kraus)

 SYRACUSE, N.Y.
+(AP) -- Vernon Carey Jr. stood tall in the middle of the Syracuse zone, and the Orange had no answer for Duke's big freshman center.

-(AP) -- Vernon Carey Jr. had 26 points and a season-high 17 rebounds for the 10th double-double of his freshman season and No. 9 Duke beat Syracuse 97-88 on Saturday night.
+Carey had 26 points and a season-high 17 rebounds for his 10th double-double of the season and the No. 9 Blue Devils beat the Orange 97-88 on Saturday night.

+''He really went after rebounds,'' Duke coach Mike Krzyzewski said. ''In the zone, he made some moves against the zone that were spectacular.
+He played hungry, not that he hasn't, but really, really hungry and we needed it.
+This is a big win for us.''

+Carey had 14 points and nine rebounds in the decisive second half and finished the game 8 of 10 on free throws.

-Cassius Stanley keyed an early second-half surge and the Blue Devils (18-3, 8-2 Atlantic Coast Conference) won their third straight after a two-game skid.
+Cassius Stanley keyed an early second-half surge as the Blue Devils (18-3, 8-2 Atlantic Coast Conference) won their third straight after a two-game skid.

 It was a crucial game for Syracuse (13-9, 6-5), which had a five-game winning streak snapped on the road at Clemson on Tuesday night and needed a signature win to bolster its resume for consideration for the NCAA Tournament.

+''We've just got to keep battling, just fight,'' said the Orange's Elijah Hughes. ''It's going to be a dogfight the rest of the season with the big guys we've got in this league.
+We've just got to grind it out.''

-Stanley had 15 points, Tre Jones had 17, Matthew Hurt had 12 and Alex O'Connell 11 for Duke.
+Tre Jones had 17 points, going 10 for 10 from the free-throw line, Stanley had 15 points, Matthew Hurt had 12 and Alex O'Connell 11 for Duke.
 Carey, a low-post presence who's been adept at drawing fouls, has eight 20-10 games.

 Duke shot 31 of 54 (57.4%) and was 16 of 26 in the second half while holding Syracuse's sharpshooters in check.
-Buddy Boeheim (75) and Elijah Hughes (59) were ranked third nationally among 3-point basket duos with 134.
+Buddy Boeheim (75) and Hughes (59) were ranked third nationally among 3-point basket duos with 134.
 They finished 3 of 16 from long range and 10 of 32 overall.

+''They kept their better defenders out there and they were just staying on us,'' Buddy Boeheim said. ''That's what teams are doing more.
+There's really no drive-and-kick options the way teams are playing us.''

 Marek Dolezaj led Syracuse with 22 points.
 Hughes finished with 21 points on 6-of-19 shooting and was 1 of 9 from behind the arc.

-After a tight first period, Duke started the second half with a 9-1 spurt led by Stanley, who started it with a 3-pointer, fed Carey with a pretty lob, and hit a fallaway jumper for a 49-39 lead at 17:52.

-Syracuse got within 71-61 on consecutive 3s by Joe Girard and Boeheim in a span of 16 seconds with just over eight minutes left as the raucous home crowd of 31,458 erupted, but Hurt followed with a 3 for Duke to keep the Blue Devils in front.
+Syracuse got within 71-61 on consecutive 3s by Joe Girard and Buddy Boeheim in a span of 16 seconds with just over eight minutes left as the raucous home crowd of 31,458 erupted, but Hurt followed with a 3 for Duke to keep the Blue Devils in front.

 Syracuse closed within 79-74 on Bourama Sidibe's tip-in off a miss by Hughes with 3:11 to go, but Stanley converted a three-point play and Jones hit a pair of free throws to restore the double-digit lead.

+''We fought hard.
+We missed 3s early, we need to make some,'' Orange coach Jim Boeheim said. ''We had some pretty good looks.
+We have to make some of those to compete.''

 Duke outrebounded Syracuse 41-35.
-The Orange have been outrebounded four times in their five ACC losses
+The Orange have been outrebounded four times in their five ACC losses.

 FIRST HALF STANDSTILL

 Syracuse led the entire first half until the final minute, and two free throws by Hughes gave the Orange their biggest lead, 21-14, with 9:11 left.
-Boeheim and Hughes combined to shoot 1 for 9 from long range.
+Buddy Boeheim and Hughes combined to shoot 1 for 9 from long range.
 The Orange finished the half 1 of 12 from behind the arc.

 O'Connell's pass underneath to Javin DeLaurier for a lay-in tied it at 36 with 1:15 to go and O'Connell sank two free throws with 36.1 seconds left to give the Blue Devils their first lead.
 DeLaurier's layup made it 40-36 at the break.

 KOBE HONORED